-David retains an interest in two subjects offered by the Department of Modern Languages and Linguistics, offering modules for both French and English Langauge and Linguistics.
+David retains an interest in two subjects within the School of Cultures and Languages, offering modules for both French and English Language and Linguistics.

 David worked briefly as a UN translator in Geneva and, since coming to the University of Kent, has taught a wide range of subjects from Russian and translation theory to comparative literature.
 His frequent appearances on local and national broadcast media attest to the enduring fascination of language variation for both linguists and non-linguists.